 Getting Set Up

-Once you open Scratch, you’ll see a window like the one below.
+Once you open Scratch, you’ll see a screen like the one below.

-Look for each of the following areas and remember where they are.
+- Look for each of the following parts and remember them.

 What is the Stage?